zeek/zeekctl/doc/broctl.rst

 .. _SendMail:

-*SendMail* (string, default "/usr/sbin/sendmail")
+*SendMail* (string, default "@SENDMAIL@")
     Location of the sendmail binary.
 Make this string blank to prevent email from being sent.
+The default value is configuration-dependent and determined automatically by CMake at configure-time

 .. _SitePluginPath: